Bahawalpur (princely state)

-The Bahawalpur state was founded in 1609 AD by Nawab Bahawal Khan Abbasi.
-On 22 February 1833, Abbasi III entered into a subsidiary alliance with the British, by which Bahawalpur was admitted as a princely state of British India.
-When British rule ended in 1947 and British India was partitioned into India and Pakistan, Bahawalpur joined the Dominion of Pakistan.
+The state was founded in 1748 by Nawab Bahawal Khan Abbasi.
+On 22 February 1833, Abbasi III entered into a subsidiary alliance with the British, by which Bahawalpur was admitted as a princely state.
+When British rule ended in 1947 and British Raj was partitioned into India and Pakistan, Bahawalpur joined the Dominion of Pakistan.
 Bahawalpur remained an autonomous entity until 14 October 1955, when it was merged with the province of West Pakistan.

 History

-The Abbasi tribe from whom the ruling family of Bahawalpur belongs, claim descent from the Abbasid Caliphs.
-The tribe then came to Bahawalpur in the middle of the 17th century and assumed independence during the decline of the Durrani Empire.
-Upon establishment of Abbasi rule in the region around Uch, the clan's Nawab established canals as a matter of statecraft in order to help incorporate Daudpotra kinsmen.
-Bahawalpur kings (Daudputras) were the cousin brothers of Kalhoras of Sindh.

-Bahawalpur along with other Cis-Sutlej states were a group of states, lying between the Sutlej River on the north, the Himalayas on the east, the Yamuna River and Delhi District on the south, and Sirsa District on the west.
-These states were ruled by the Scindhia dynasty as Vakil-e-Mutlaq of the Mughal Empire, various Sikh sardars and other Rajas of the Cis-Sutlej states paid tributes to the Marathas, until the Second Anglo-Maratha War of 1803–1805, after which the Marathas lost this territory to the British.
+The Kingdom of Bahawalpur was established by Bahawal Khan, who belonged to the Daudpotra tribe and had migrated from Shikarpur, Sindh in 1748.
+By the 18th century, the Nawabs of Bahawalpur had consolidated power by settling his Daudpotra kinsmen on new canal lands along the Sutlej.

 As part of the 1809 Treaty of Amritsar, Ranjit Singh was confined to the right bank of the Sutlej.
 The first treaty with Bahawalpur was negotiated in 1833, the year after the treaty with Ranjit Singh for regulating traffic on the Indus.
 It secured the independence of the Nawab within his own territories and opened up the traffic on the Indus and Sutlej.
-The political relations of Bahawalpur with the paramount power, as at present existing, are regulated by a treaty made in October 1838, when arrangements were in progress for the restoration of Shah Shuja to the Kabul throne.
+The political relations of Bahawalpur with the British Raj were regulated by a treaty made in October 1838, when arrangements were in progress for the restoration of Shah Shuja to the Kabul throne.